How To Get Rid of Scorpions from Your Yard

 Educate Your Family and Guests About Scorpions

 If you live in an area where scorpions are a major concern, then you will also want to educate your family and guests about the hazard.
 Simply wearing shoes or flip-flops while walking around and checking boots and shoes before you put them on can help eliminate most scorpion encounters.
-You will also want to teach kids what scorpions look like and what areas to avoid.
+However, you will also want to teach kids what scorpions look like and what areas to avoid playing in.
+Even the best efforts to get rid of scorpions can't stay perfect over time so training your kids to understand the threat is essential too.

 For families with dogs and cats, you'll also want to talk with your veterinarian if you are concerned about scorpions stinging them.
 Luckily, stings from most scorpion species will not be an emergency but your vet can advise you of an emergency clinic with experience addressing scorpion stings.

 With all that work done, you deserve a cold drink!
-So, grab a can of Rip It Energy and take a break knowing that you are the master of the house.
-Make sure to also check out the Rip It Energy Blog for more great stories and ideas.
+So, grab a can of Rip It Energy and take a break knowing that you are the master of the house and that you have done what you can to get rid of scorpions.